denisexploitsandother/OpenSourceBypasser/README.md

 but dont use the same name.

 # Note
-This is a broken release branch that was planned to work with TextChatService And ClassicTextChatService but it never got here cuz it was Broken.
-Improve this branch by fixing the code!
+This release branch does not work with the latest ROBLOX.